 Frequently Asked Questions

 An apprenticeship combines practical training in a job with study - working alongside experienced staff and gaining job-specific skills.
-An apprentice earns a wage and is paid holiday pay and gets time for study related to their role (usually one day a week).
+An apprentice earns a wage and gets time off for study related to their role (20% off the job training).

 There is no maximum age for an apprentice.
 An apprentice must be 16 or over by the end of the school summer holidays, living in England and not in full-time education.

 Apprentices should be paid National Minimum Wage (NMW).
 There are different levels of NMW, depending on age and whether you are an apprentice.
 The current rates* are:

 - £4.30 - for apprentices under 19, or 19 or over and in the first year of their apprenticeship